 Fig. 1.
 The county of Northumberland (with the conurbation of Tyneside to the south) in North East England (a) and study sample sites in South East Northumberland (b).
 Coal Measures distribution and concealed Coal Measures also shown for Northumberland and Tyneside (after Bloodworth et al. 2000).

 Existing Se data from Northumberland coals are limited, with concentrations of 16 bituminous coals available in the world coal database of Bragg et al. (1998).
 This Northumberland sample set gives an average of 3.4 ppm, higher than the averages for the common UK and world coals.
 These 16 coals were all sampled at the Ellington coal mine, near Lynemouth (Fig. 1).
 The sample set includes an anomalous Se value of 15 ppm, taken from the Brass Thill coal bed, which contains pyrite and ankerite (Bragg et al., 1998).
 This suggests that pyritic Northumberland coals may contain anomalously high Se, meriting further investigation.
 This paper aims to describe Se concentrations in six seams from the Northumberland Coalfield to determine the means of mineralogical occurrence, the source of abundant Se in the sampled coals, the economic viability of the region and to compare Northumberland coals to other recorded Se-bearing coals, both locally and worldwide.
 The origin of pyrite, Se occurrence, source and transport mechanisms will also be assessed, and the future importance of this resource will be discussed.
-The Shotton Opencast Site (Morpeth) was chosen as the main sample site due to the ongoing coal mining and processing operations, and the exposure of multiple seams, including pyritic coals.
+The Shotton Surface Mine (Cramlington) was chosen as the main sample site due to the ongoing coal mining and processing operations, and the exposure of multiple seams, including pyritic coals.
 Three other localities were sampled and measured for a local comparison, and studies of worldwide Se-bearing coals were included for a global comparison.
 Results have important implications for Se-bearing coals as a potential semi-metal resource, particularly as means of extraction continue to improve.
 Though high Se in selected seam samples do not apply to the full extent of the Northumberland Coalfield, the identification of particularly enriched seams and strata in the region allows us to pinpoint Se targets and potential means of enrichment that could affect other seams locally, regionally or indeed worldwide.

 2. Geological setting and study site